 Bishop Raica Extends Dispensation

-Due to the COVID-19 pandemic, Catholics in the Diocese of Birmingham have been observing a dispensation order effective from June 24 until September 6.
+Catholics in the Diocese of Birmingham have been observing a dispensation order that originally was set to expire after Sunday, November 22.

-As you know, you have many options for observing Holy Mass either in person or online.
+As you know, St. Patrick parishioners have many options for observing Holy Mass, either in person or online.
 You may attend in person by following the guidelines in place as seen here.
-You may also view Mass from our Live Stream page at 10 a.m. every Sunday morning (and posted later that day as a recorded video) as well as from our Facebook page.
+You may also view Mass from our Live Stream page at 10 a.m. every Sunday (and posted later that day as a recorded video) as well as from our Facebook page.

 We encourage you to continue to keep the Lord's Day holy and to make every effort to celebrate the Holy Mass in the method which suits your health situation and in your family's best interest.